 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Caribou has relatively fewer families with younger children, and/or college students.
 Combined, this makes Caribou a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-The overall education level of Caribou is somewhat higher than in the average US city of 21.84%: 26.31% of adults 25 and older in the city have at least a bachelor's degree.
+In terms of college education, Caribou is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 28.65% of adults 25 and older in the city have at least a bachelor's degree.

 The people who call Caribou home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Caribou residents report their race to be White, followed by Native American.
 Important ancestries of people in Caribou include French, English, French Canadian, Irish, and Swedish.